covjson/specification/spec.md

 #### 3.1.9.
 MultiPolygon

 - A MultiPolygon domain object must have the member `"polygon"` where the value is an array of Polygons.
+- A MultiPolygon domain object may have the member `"t"` where the value is a coordinate value.
-- A MultiPolygon domain object may have the members `"t"` and `"z"` where the value of each is a coordinate value.
+- A MultiPolygon domain object may have the member `"z"` where the value is a coordinate value.
 - The coordinate space of a MultiPolygon domain object is defined by `[[t],[z],polygon]`, `[[t],polygon]`, `[[z],polygon]`, or `[polygon]`, depending on which members are defined.

 Example: